 These definitions are subtly but crucially different, and are explained more fully later.

-2. The ONLY evidence we have of ‘time passing’ is (change) events – quantum and/or compound events.
+2. The ONLY evidence we have of ‘time passing’ is (change) events – quantum motion maybe and/or compound events.
 Zillions and Zillions of them.
 Change events happen.
 Time doesn’t cause them.

 3. Period (or interval or duration) appears to justify the existence of time; after all period is defined as a division of time.
 Here we show that period and interval are definable in terms of events only.
 (For some people it’s “persistence” that is the sticking point…it expresses the same condition as interval, and is also deconstructed below – see persistence) And once you have defined period in terms of events, time itself becomes redundant.
 This is the tricky, slippery, but crucial piece to understand; but it wiles away time.

-The above three points, taken together, determine that time can always be expressed explicitly in terms of something else – events (or happenings, or change if you prefer); and hence time ceases to be a necessary concept – it’s a useful abstract.
+The above three points, taken together, determine that time can always be expressed explicitly in terms of something else – events (or happenings, or change, or motion at the quantum level if you prefer); and hence time ceases to be a necessary concept – it’s a useful abstract.
 Everything can be explained outside of the need for the word time [and so ‘puff’ – time disappears!].

 For what else other than events (change) is there to indicate time?
 Without events there is no time.